 These volcanoes mark territories that allow us to weave historical and contemporary narratives of Indonesia.
 As politically, economically, and culturally charged objects that behave in periodic cycles, these volcanoes are neither urban nor rural, neither alive nor dead, neither past nor present, and neither good nor bad.

-The exhibition is part of a three-year research project at the Future Cities Laboratory at Singapore ETH Centre.
-It features photographs and videos by Armin Linke, and photographs by Bas Princen.
+The exhibition is part of a three-year research project at the Future Cities Laboratory at the Singapore-ETH Centre.
+It features photographs and videos by Armin Linke and photographs by Bas Princen.

-Curated by Alexander Lehnerer and Philip Ursprung, ETH.
+Curators: Alexander Lehnerer and Philip Ursprung, ETH Zurich.